Claimant Count in Trafford

 Change in the Universal Credit claims for Trafford

-The Trafford MSOA with the largest share of claims in Feb 2025 was Old Trafford with 12.5% of all Universal Credit claims in Trafford.
-26 out of 28 MSOAs have more claims in Feb 2025 compared to Feb 2024.
-The MSOAs with more additional claims when comparing Feb 2024 to Feb 2025 were Old Trafford (451), Partington (283) and Gorse Hill (227).
-The MSOAs with more increase in percentage change from Feb 2024 to Feb 2025 were Trafford Park East & Sevenways with 24% change and Old Trafford with 21% change.
+The Trafford MSOA with the largest share of claims in Jun 2025 was Old Trafford with 12.4% of all Universal Credit claims in Trafford.
+26 out of 28 MSOAs have more claims in Jun 2025 compared to Jun 2024.
+The MSOAs with more additional claims when comparing Jun 2024 to Jun 2025 were Old Trafford (348), Partington (285) and Broadheath & Firsway (230).
+The MSOAs with more increase in percentage change from Jun 2024 to Jun 2025 were Trafford Park East & Sevenways with 20% change and Urmston East with 19% change.

 Change in the Universal Credit claims for Trafford's MSOAs

-In Trafford from Feb 2024 to Feb 2025 the 45-49 age band has the largest increment in percentage change of Universal Credit claims with 27%.
-When considering the number of additional claims from Feb 2024 to Feb 2025 the 5-year age band 45-49 years had the highest with 529 more claims.
-All age bands had an increment of claims compared to Feb 2024.
+In Trafford from Jun 2024 to Jun 2025 the 60-65 age band has the largest increment in percentage change of Universal Credit claims with 35%.
+When considering the number of additional claims from Jun 2024 to Jun 2025 the 5-year age band 60-65 years had the highest with 522 more claims however the numbers had increased from age 35 to 65.
+All age bands had an increment of claims compared to Jun 2024.
+The age band 16-19 had a 24% change increase compared to Jun 2024.

 Change in the Universal Credit claims by age band for Trafford

 Following the start of the Covid-19 pandemic in March 2020 the number of claims for all ages rose dramatically from pre-pandemic levels at a similar proportion for all age bands with the age band 16-24 rising faster in May 2020.
 At the start of 2020 the age band 25-34 had the highest number of claims and also the highest rate maintaining that position after the rise from March 2020 until May 2022 when the 35-44 became the age band with the highest number of claims.
 The age band 16-24 has the lowest number of claims among the other age bands from July 2021.
-All the age bands are increasing their number of claims particularly from January 2023.
+All the age bands are increasing their number of claims particularly from January 2023, however ages 16 to 34 had remained more stable.

 The Conditionality regimen for entitlement to Universal Credit is associated to work-related things that claimants will have to do to maintain eligibility.
 In Trafford the largest proportion of Universal Credit claims are in the “No work requirements” category however there is also a large proportion of claims under “Searching for work”.
-In Old Trafford, 40% of Universal Credit claimants were under “No work requirements” whilst 26% where “Searching for work”.
-In Partington, 51% of claims were under “No work requirements” whilst 16% of claims were under “Working - no requirements”, and 17% under “Searching for work”.
+In Old Trafford, 44% of Universal Credit claimants were under “No work requirements” whilst 24% where “Searching for work”.
+In Partington, 55% of claims were under “No work requirements” whilst 15% under “Searching for work”, and 14% of claims were under “Working - no requirements”.

 Households on Universal Credit can access additional entitlements for children, health and disabilities, housing, and carers, at the top of the standard allowance.
 Each household can receive more then one entitlement.
 As a consequence of the Covid-19 pandemic the number of entitlements showed a sudden increase whilst at the same time the proportion of household receiving entitlements decreased indicating a larger number of claims not receiving additional entitlements.